50 Years of Better Tomorrows

 Although the state legislature approved a plan to create a network of community colleges in 1957 — and approved plans for a white community college and black community college in Orange County as early as 1961 (neither of which got off the ground) — Valencia faced long odds and many delays.

-That’s because many of the city’s most powerful people — led by Martin Andersen, publisher of the Orlando Morning Sentinel and the Orlando Evening Star newspapers — preferred to support Orlando Junior College, a private college “for white Christians” located near what is now Lake Highland Prep.
-Andersen and his supporters also argued that any new community college might siphon state funds away from their plans for a state university in Orlando — which would become Florida Technological University (now the University of Central Florida.)
+That’s because many of the city’s most powerful people preferred to support Orlando Junior College, a private college “for white Christians” located near what is now Lake Highland Prep.
+Members of Orlando’s establishment also argued that any new community college might siphon state funds away from their plans for a state university in Orlando — which would become Florida Technological University (now the University of Central Florida.)

-For more than six years, from 1961 to 1967, a political battle ensued — as the newspaper publisher and the school board faced off against a handful of community members who believed Orlando needed a public community college.
+For more than six years, from 1961 to 1967, a political battle ensued — as many of the city’s power brokers faced off against a handful of community members who believed Orlando needed a public community college.
 Those backing the new college included Martin Company officials and the owner and general manager of WFTV, Joseph Brechner.

 Brechner, originally from Michigan, waged a six-year campaign for a community college in Orlando, often reading editorials on the air and, at one point, urging viewers to start a letter-writing campaign to state representatives and the governor.